John Beeler: My trip through Eastern Orthodoxy Testimony of a Russian Orthodox Christian under Rome

 The Pope's office, not the man, shares in the church's charism of infallibility.
 The Council of Florence has explained the filioque: THROUGH the Son, proceeding "eternally from both as from one principle and through one spiration."

 To this layman with no theological credentials, it’s long seemed that some Orthodox, in order to deny they’re really Catholic, will sound Pelagian about original sin and Lutheran about the Eucharist.

 We can learn a lot from the Orthodox: grassroots traditionalism (don't modernize the services), the church at its best as the Church Local.
 As I like to say, everything in church polity is negotiable except the papacy and the episcopate, so Catholic/Orthodox dialogue is possible and desirable.
 Our shared way forward: a loose communion of local churches run by custom... that includes the Pope.
 But the schism is based on a lie: that we don't share the essentials of the faith (God, Christ, Trinity, hypostatic union, Mother of God, bishops, the Mass, and the option of using images), and that the Pope's office hasn't been a good caretaker of that faith.
 The schism was perpetuated by sultans, tsars, petty Balkan princes, and Communists to rip the church apart: the myth that Orthodoxy is a completely different religion.
-Its reason to exist as a separate church is to hate the Catholic Church.
 But it has never dogmatized anything un-Catholic and retains bishops and the Mass.
 Born Orthodox get the benefit of the doubt.
 The Orthodox are estranged Catholics.

 The Greek Catholic option.
 Some Roman Catholics are called to it; they should have their own patron saint, Metropolitan Andrew (Sheptytsky).
-Mother church offers both the unlatinized and latinized forms of the Byzantine Rite.
+Mother church offers both the unlatinized and latinized forms of the Byzantine Rite but prefers the unlatinized.